codepath/android_guides/Build-Automation-with-Gradle-and-Jenkins-CI.md

     $ wget https://services.gradle.org/distributions/gradle-1.6-bin.zip'

 Unzip both of these directories and place the contents in their own locations within your home directory.
-The directory names can be anything you like, but I like the following setup:
+The directory names can be anything you like, but I like the following setup.
+The Gradle binary is in `/Users/ciandroid/bin/` and the Android SDK is in `/Users/ciandroid/src/`.

  ![Directory structure on the build server](https://dl.dropboxusercontent.com/u/10808663/gradle_jenkins_android/directories_on_build_server.png)
-The Gradle binary is in `/Users/ciandroid/bin/` and the Android SDK is in `/Users/ciandroid/src/`.

 Now it's time to set your build environment's `PATH` variable and other variables that Jenkins will use to locate Android and Gradle.